 The old fashioned flavor of violet ice cream was popular during the late Victorian Era and throughout the early years of the 20th century.

-This unique ice cream with its delicate flavor of violets is good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.
+This unique homemade ice cream with its delicate flavor of violets is good conversation starter, and it's bound to please any discriminating ice cream lover and bring rave reviews.

 You'll discover there's nothing like the unique vintage taste made from all-natural ingredients.
 Imagine.
 A frozen treat that's both healthy AND amazingly delicious.
 You CAN have it all!